| Title: | Faster Generation of Quantile Quantile Plots with Large Samples |

 the data quantile with a theoretical quantile from a uniform distribution.

-This code is mostly adapted from the qqman
+This code is mostly adapted from the qqman package, but improved

 for speed.
 A graph with a hundred million points should only take a few